random item generator

 Games & tabletop

 • Free random Minecraft item generator.
-Roll random items, blocks, tools, and food for challenges and giveaways — filter by category, no sign-up.
+Roll items, blocks, tools, and food — each with its /give command ID — or spin a wheel of every item.
+No sign-up.

 • Random Pokémon generator.
 Get a random Pokémon from any generation — great for Nuzlockes, randomizer runs, drawing prompts, and team challenges.
 Free.

 • Random Terraria item generator.
-Roll random weapons, armor, accessories, and more for challenge runs and giveaways — filter by type, free, no sign-up.
+Roll random weapons, armor, and accessories for challenge runs and giveaways — filter by type.
+Free, no sign-up.

-• Random Isaac item generator for The Binding of Isaac.
-Roll random passive, active, and trinket items for build-around challenges and theorycrafting.
+• Random Isaac item generator for The Binding of Isaac (TBOI).
+Roll passive, active, and trinket items to theorycraft builds and set up challenge runs.
 Free.

 • Random DTI item generator for Dress to Impress.
 Roll a random styling theme or outfit piece to spark a look or run a theme challenge.
 Free, no sign-up.